appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-ehllapi-library/README.md

 - Common Examples
   - @E sends the enter key
   - @T sends the tab key
+  - @F clears the current field
+  - @A@F clears all fields

 ## IBM Write Here
   - Writes text at the current cursor position